mcmonkeyprojects/Sentinel/README.md

 - /sentinel targets - Shows the targets of the current NPC.
 - /sentinel kill - Kills the NPC.
 - /sentinel respawn - Respawns the NPC.
-- /sentinel targettime TIME - Sets the NPC's enemy target time limit.
+- /sentinel targettime TIME - Sets the NPC's enemy target time limit in seconds.
 - /sentinel speed - Sets the NPC's movement speed modifier.
 - /sentinel autoswitch - Toggles whether the NPC automatically switches items.
-- /sentinel targettime TIME - Sets the NPCs enemy target time limit.
 - /sentinel greeting GREETING - Sets a greeting message for the NPC to say.
 - /sentinel warning WARNING - Sets a warning message for the NPC to say.
 - /sentinel greetrange RANGE - Sets how far a player can be from an NPC before they are greeted.